gbuesing/kmeans-clusterer/README.md

 option | default | description
 ------ | ------- | -----------
-labels | nil | optional array of Ruby objects to collate with data array runs   | 10 | number of times to run kmeans log    | false | Print stats after each run init   | :kmpp | algorithm for picking initial cluster centroids.
-Accepts :kmpp, :random, or an array of k centroids scale_data | false | Scales features to -1..1 range
+:labels | nil | optional array of Ruby objects to collate with data array :runs   | 10 | number of times to run kmeans
+:log    | false | Print stats after each run
+:init   | :kmpp | algorithm for picking initial cluster centroids.
+Accepts :kmpp, :random, or an array of k centroids :scale_data | false | Scales features to -1..1 range

 ### KMediansClusterer